Reviews of The Imagination Thief by Rohan Quine

 —Dr Michael Halls, on The Imagination Thief

 “quite brilliantly written.
 I have now read it twice and think it is full of amazing descriptions—especially those detailing the backgrounds of the various characters as divined by Jaymi in his magic insights.
 I am not on the whole a fan of magic realism, if one is to call it that, but your prose is so lyrical and beautiful that I felt quite seduced by it.
 The same applies to your dialogue which is richly colloquial.
 I am sure that the writing alone will arouse the admiration of the discriminating reading public.”

-—Jeremy Trafford, novelist, on The Imagination Thief, www.goodreads.com
+—Jeremy Trafford, author, on The Imagination Thief, Goodreads

 “fiery work.
 How rollickingly it proceeds down to its last bloodily beautiful drop.”